elastic/kibana/packages/kbn-esql-ast-core/README.md

 On TOKEN renaming or with subtle `lexer` grammar changes it can happens that test breaks, this can be happen for two main issues:
 * A TOKEN name changed so the `ast_walker.ts` doesn't find it any more.
 Go there and rename the TOKEN name.
 * TOKEN order changed and tests started failing.
 This probably generated some TOKEN id reorder and there are two functions in `ast_helpers.ts` who rely on hardcoded ids: `getQuotedText` and `getUnquotedText`.
+  * Note that the `getQuotedText` and `getUnquotedText` are automatically updated on grammar changes detected by the Kibana CI sync job.
   * to fix this just look at the commented tokens and update the ids.
 If a new token add it and leave a comment to point to the new token name.
   * This choice was made to reduce the bundle size, as importing the `esql_parser` adds some hundreds of Kbs to the bundle otherwise.